Why did Japan take so long to start vaccination against Covid-19 despite the impending Olympics? | ExBulletin

 Shibuya says the government needs to focus on asserting to the public that the Covid-19 vaccine is safe, important and essential for the Olympics.
 He also says the government has to do more to control the virus.

-“Suppress, suppress, suppress and eliminate local infections, or the vaccines will be so slow that Japan will repeat the emergency many times,” Shibuya said.
+“Suppress, suppress, suppress and eliminate local infections, or the vaccines will be deployed so slowly that Japan will have to repeat the emergency many times,” says Shibuya.

-“Their basic motivation and incentive is to renew the economy.
-If they really want to host the Olympics, they really need to curb communication, so it’s potentially near zero.”
+“Their basic motivation and incentive is to refresh the economy.
+If they really want to host the Olympics, they really need to curb transmissions, so it’s potentially near zero.”